api3dao/vitepress-docs/docs/reference/dapis/understand/self-funded.md

 For each beacon, there is a dedicated Sponsor wallet that is used to pay for the gas costs of updating the beacon.
-The Sponsor wallet is derived from the `beaconId` and its update parameters.
+The Sponsor wallet is derived from the `beaconId` ,its update parameters and the extended Public key of the `Airseeker` mnemonic.

 ## Airseeker